sudhir1041/wanptify/README.md

 1. Create a [WhatsApp Business Cloud](https://developers.facebook.com/docs/whatsapp/cloud-api) account and obtain a phone number ID and access token.
 2. In your Shopify admin, open the **Settings** page of this app and enter the phone number ID and token.
 3. Create a WhatsApp message template in Meta.
 Note the template name and the parameters used in the body.
 4. Choose which order events should trigger a message (creation and/or dispatch) and enter the template name.
-By default the template parameters `name,order_id,total_amount,products` are sent.
-You can override them with a comma separated list of order fields.
+You can optionally provide a comma‑separated list of fields from the webhook payload that map to your template parameters.
+If left blank, the defaults `name,order_id,total_amount,products` are used.
 5. Save the settings.
 When the selected events occur the app sends the message using your template.
 Up to six parameters are supported.
+For example, a shipping confirmation template might use `customer.first_name,name,fulfillments.0.tracking_number,fulfillments.0.tracking_urls.0`.

 ### Authenticating and querying data